huyi-naoc/AAOS/docs/detector_delete_all_image.3.md

 DESCRIPTION
 ===========

-The **detector_delete_all_image**() function delete all the images in the directory.
+The **detector_delete_all_image**() function deletes all the images in the directory.
 If there is no files in the directory, it will return immediately without error.

 RETURN VALUE